Alleppey green cardamom: Description

 It is one of the oldest and popular varieties of cardamom.
 It consists of mature unripened and dried fruits of Elettaria cardamomum plants of Alpinioideae sub-family.
 The spice is light green in color with three cornered capsule and wrinkled appearance.
 On average, it measures 21 mm in length and 8 mm in diameter.
 It has a pleasant sweet flavor with a fruity odor.
 The flavor is due to the presence of Terpinyl acetate, cineole, Linalool and Linalyl acetate.
 Because of its high oil content, it is used for oil production which is used as a aromatic oil and disinfectant.

 Production

 The harvested capsules are rinsed in running water.
 The cleaned capsules are dried on kilns to reduce the moisture content.
 The capsules can be dried naturally under the sun or using artificial methods.
 The dried capsules are separated into grades based on different parameters such as weight, size, color and odor.
-The cardamon is usually light green in color but might turn brown if the drying process is delayed after harvesting.
+The cardamom is usually light green in color but might turn brown if the drying process is delayed after harvesting.
 It is usually stored in gunny bags at higher temperatures of up to 65 °C with ventilation to prevent moisture accumulation.